Lucia Maria Ernst

 (painting from Foundation office)

-was established through a bequest from Lucy Henderson for general purposes in 1992.
-Her gift more than doubled the School's endowment and was the largest donation ever received.
-Mrs. Henderson was a long-time supporter of Saint Andrew's School.
-Source: Saint Andrew's School Web site.
+1992 The Lucy Henderson Unrestricted Endowment Fund was established through a bequest from Lucy Henderson for general purposes in 1992.
+Her gift more than doubled the school’s endowment and was the largest donation ever received.
+Mrs. Henderson was a long-time supporter of Saint Andrew’s School.
+Source: Saint Andrew’s School website.